-• elgg.data, page: This filters an associative array of data passed to the client.
+- elgg.data, site: This filters an associative array of site-specific data passed to the client and cached. - elgg.data, page: This filters an associative array of uncached, page-specific data passed to the client.

 Let's pass some data to a module: